arnasta/automation-awx_plugins-itoa/docs/cencora.itoa.ping_lookup.rst

 .. note::
    - This module is part of the cencora.itoa collection (version 1.1.8).
    - To install it, use ``ansible-galaxy collection install git+https://github.com/abcorp-itops/automation-awx_plugins-itoa.git``.
+   - Plugin sends 4 ping packets
+   - Plugin returns '' empty string is host is unreachable
+   - Plugin returns False if there was antoher error
+   - To look at errors use verbose run mode

 You'll also want to create ``collections/requirements.yml`` in your AWX playbook that contains this content